-We approach the health and rights crises faced by transgender sex workers holistically using harm reduction, human rights principles, economic and social justice, along with a commitment to empowerment and pride in finding solutions from our own community.
+LIPS Tampa approach the health and rights crises faced by Trans people holistically using harm reduction, human rights principles, economic and social justice, along with a commitment to empowerment and pride in finding solutions within our own community.

-The next issue we address is health care and health resilience for transgender sex workers.
+The next issue we address is health care and health resilience for Transgender people.
 Our community is hypermarginalized and has a profound need for safe sex supplies and free/low cost healthcare to address both trans specific and holistic needs.

-We currently work on opening drop in centers and access to emergency housing with a path to permanent housing since so many in our LIPS community are without stable housing, deepening the cycle of disenfranchisement, discrimination and stigma..
+We currently work on opening drop in centers and access to emergency housing with a path to more permanent aolutions since so many in our community are without stable housing, deepening the cycle of disenfranchisement, discrimination and stigma.